Editorial Policies and Publication Ethics

 While respecting author confidentiality, we support the sharing of information among editors-in-chief (EICs) where this is a necessary part of our obligation to prevent and respond to allegations of research misconduct.
 The journal’s EIC will collaborate and share effort in the investigation of any cases of suspected misconduct where appropriate.
 Disclosure will only be made to EICs who may have information pertinent to the case.

-Support for authors to revise manuscripts identified by the editor-in-chief as being of merit but in need of immediate revision prior to peer review
+- Support for authors to revise manuscripts submitted to the journal that are identified by the editor-in-chief as being of merit but in need of immediate revision prior to peer review